EDIorg/data-package-best-practices/webpages/4_upload/check_overview.md

 - **Justification**: data package checking should not cause undue burden for submitters, and so the value of each check must be justified.
   - Discovery: justification applies to those elements used by search tools or during human evaluation.
   - Workflow: was applied to checks for data package features essential to workflow software and automated ingestion.
-  - PASTA: refers to data package features specifically required by core NIS software components
+  - PASTA: refers to data package features specifically required by core software components
   - Good practice: was gleaned from EML Best Practices documents
 - **System**: Because communities are expected to employ different criteria for data package acceptance, each check can be categorized with a ‘system’ (or 'scope'), to indicate the community applying it
 - **Packaging aspect**: reflects the part of a data package where a check operates.